fenago/ml-scikit-keras-tensorflow/labs/lab_A.md

-[Chapter 11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html#deep_chapter): Training Deep Neural Networks
+[Lab 11](https://learning.oreilly.com/library/view/hands-on-machine-learning/9781492032632/ch11.html#deep_lab): Training Deep Neural Networks
 =====================================================================================================================================================

 1. No, all weights should be sampled independently; they should not all